streamr-dev/network/packages/client/README.md

 ### Enabling storage

-You can enable message storage on your streams to retain historical data and access it later via `resend`.
+You can enable storage on your streams to retain historical messages and access it later via `resend`.
 By default storage is not enabled on streams.
 You can enable it with:

 ```js
 const { StreamrClient, STREAMR_STORAGE_NODE_GERMANY } = require('streamr-client')